 - Using Essential Bath Oils

-Studies show that using essential bath oils when taking a shower helps protect the skin’s barrier function and may help in preventing dry skin (8).
+Studies show that using bath oils when taking a shower can help protect the skin’s barrier function and may help in preventing dry skin (8).
 Make sure you dilute these essential oils with soothing carrier oils like jojoba oil before applying them to your skin.
+Exercise caution if you have sensitive skin as fragrances can cause irritation.

 - Using Anti-itch Creams